OpenMachine-ai/tinyfive/README.md

 - Remaining work: improve testing, add perhaps more extensions.
 See TODOs in the code for more details.

 ## Comparison
-The table below compares TinyFive with other ISS projects.
+The table below compares TinyFive with other ISS and emulator projects.

 | ISS | Author | Language | Mature? | Extensions | LOC |
 | --- | ------ | -------- | ------- | ---------- | --- |